 Most major markets around the world have been incredibly volatile in 2022 driven by what has been termed the ‘three R words’ – Russia, Recession, and Rates – referring to the ongoing conflict in Europe, fears of further economic downturn, and the impact of global central banks’ increasing of interest rates to combat inflation.

 However, not all markets have suffered in the same way.
-Closer to home in the UK, for example, the FTSE 100 has seen less dramatic falls – though a fall all the same since the turn of the year – given the prominence of energy companies such as BP, Shell, Rio Tinto, Glencore and BHP Billiton in that index.
-These companies have benefited as commodity prices have climbed.
+Closer to home in the UK, the FTSE 100 has seen less dramatic falls due to the prominence of energy companies such as BP, Shell, Rio Tinto, Glencore and BHP Billiton in the index, as these companies benefited from climbing commodity prices.

 So, will markets recover?